 After reading Michael Pollan’s book, The Omnivore’s Dilemma and seeing the film, Food Inc., I added the task “Visit farms and ranches where my food comes from” to my ongoing, never-ending “To Do” list.
 And it sat there.
 And sat there.
 Until a couple of incidents spurred me to get serious.
 First, reading about the very sad fate of male chicks to which I have been inadvertently contributing even though I buy Certified Humane eggs and second, seeing how much fun Colin Beavan had visiting a local farm in the film No Impact Man.

 How many of us really understand how our food is produced?
 Labels on meat and dairy products are full of pictures of happy animals in beautiful rustic settings with plenty of space to roam and be free.
 But is that the truth?
-And how can we make decisions about what food products are healthy, sustainable, and in line with our values if we don’t have complete information and … Read the rest
+And how can we make decisions about what food products are healthy, sustainable, and in line with our values if we don’t have complete information and may not even… Read the rest

 I can has a 12-pound block of cheese?

 Um… yeah.
 I was dying for cheese and went just a little nutty.
 I discovered that Perenzin San Pietro is coated with natural beeswax instead of paraffin (a petroleum product) and that The Pasta Shop near my house carries it.
 Of course, The Pasta Shop cuts it up into smaller pieces and seals them in plastic wrap.
 And if I were to ask to have some cut separately for me and put into my container, they would still have to cut and wrap the rest of the wheel in plastic.

 So I ordered and bought the whole thing plastic-free.

 What I didn’t realize was that Perenzin San Pietro is a hard cheese.
 Very hard.
 Like parmesan.
 It’s hard to cut.
 It must be grated.
 A little goes a very long way.

 So, how does one keep a 12-pound block of cheese fresh once cut?
 With olive oil!